Do white performers (eg. Eminem, Vanilla Ice) have a moral right to perform hip-hop?

 - Motley, Carol & Henderson, Geraldine (2008).
 The global hip-hop Diaspora: Understanding the culture.

 - Jonathan, Williams (2007).
 Tha Realness: In Search of Hip-Hop Authenticity.
 College Undergraduate Research Electronic Journal of the University of Pennsylvania.

 - CNN (2001).
 Hip-hop music goes global.
 CNN online publications

 - Ogg, Alex., David Upshal., and Alexander Ogg.
 (1999).
 The Hip Hop Years: The History of Hip Hop.
 Book & CD ed.
 Trans Atlantic Publications, Inc.

 Note that our company provides academic assistance.
 You can order your own Argumentative Essay written from scratch with our top-level paper writing service.
-HandMadeWritings is the ultimate essay writing service, there is no better place to buy essay online, term papers, resume or research papers and dissertations.
+HandMadeWritings is the ultimate essay writing service.
+If you seek for someone to “write my essay online” – seek no more!
+You’re in the right place.